-There was a time when any open space in my day felt like a problem to solve.
+There was a time when any open space in my day felt like a problem that needed solving.

 If I had thirty minutes, I’d try to “use” it.